hashicorp/nomad-guides/application-deployment/consul-connect-with-nomad/README.md

 This guide illustrates how Nomad can schedule Docker apps and Consul Connect proxies for them in a single deployment.
 The catalogue app and catalogue-db database are launched using Nomad's Docker Driver.
 Consul is used for service discovery and segmentation, the latter referring to the imposition of rules that control which services can talk to each other.
 This is delivered by Consul Connect.

 ## Prerequisites
-In order to deploy the Sock Shop demo to AWS, you will need an AWS account.
+In order to deploy the demo to AWS, you will need an AWS account.
 You will also need to know your AWS access and secret access [keys](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
 You'll also need a [key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2-key-pairs.html) from your AWS account.

 If you want to customize the AMI used by the demo, you will need to download and install Packer locally from [Packer Downloads](https://www.packer.io/downloads.html).
 You can use Terraform Enterprise or open source Terraform to provision the AWS infrastructure the demo runs on.
 If you want to use open source Terraform, install it from [Terraform Downloads](https://www.terraform.io/downloads.html).
 This demo was built and tested with Packer 1.3.1 and Terraform 0.11.10.